The Thomas Pages homepage

 Africa, and particularly Tanzania, has seen an upsurge of the murder of albinos (persons lacking the melanin colourant in their skin) for the use of their body-parts for magic purposes in business and health.

-In the Xhosa area of South Africa among the Mpondo People of rural Eastern Cape, it has been an old cultural practice to use abduction and rape ('Ukutwala') as an socially acceptable method of taking a bride.
+In the Xhosa area of South Africa among the Mpondo People of rural Eastern Cape, it has been an old cultural practice to use abduction and rape as an socially acceptable method of taking a bride by force (Amapondo 'Ukutwala').
 Forced marriage of under-age girls is still tolerated in some areas as a tribal custom, particularly in recent times in a resurgence of indigenous culture.
 Girls who report their abduction and rape to the police are often repudiated by their community as having no right to resist their abduction and rape because it is a tribal custom and therefore they have other motives.
-Parents have often been complicit for the sake of receiving a bride-price/compensation/dowry ('Lobola') from the man.
-(At least 14 cases were reported to police since June 2009),
+Parents have often been complicit for the sake of receiving a bride-price/compensation/dowry ('lobola') from the man.
+(As at 2012, at least 14 such cases had been reported to police since June 2009).

 'Ukutwala'